exastencil/vox/docs/wiki/architecture-game-state.md

 - Eighth-subdivision representation: fixed as an 8-bit occupancy mask with xyz bit mapping (i = x | y<<1 | z<<2).
 - 3D biomes: store biome IDs per voxel using section-level palette + per-voxel indices (decided).
-- Entity storage co-location with chunks vs global entity graph with spatial indexing.
+- Entity storage: decided — entities are stored in their owning chunk with a soft cap of 256 per chunk; an optional global index may exist for queries.
 - None for section height: it is fixed at 32 (constant).